seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   is a measurement and an unrun sweep is a gap has always been true internally; this is the same distinction reaching the person who trades on it.
 These lines are section values, not an account of the system, and §1's ban is untouched by them.
+- **A `СОЗРЕВАЕТ` trigger price carries the CURRENT price beside it and the distance in per cent.** «цена $1.4255 (сейчас $1.4730, −3.2%)» tells the Boss in one glance how far the setup is from arming; the trigger alone makes him fetch a second number to use the first.
+  The run of 04.09 printed it on its own judgement, no later run repeated it, and the owner named that line as the clearest output this engine has produced — a display that has to be reinvented every run is a display no run owes.
 - **СОЗРЕВАЕТ ≤14 ДНЕЙ carries what is not tradable yet and covers both universes.**
   Maximum three items printed.
 An item is admissible only if it names BOTH the thing that must happen — a dated event or an exact price — AND the level structure it